simonmichael/hledger_site/src/faq.md

 ## JOURNALS

-### What journal editing helpers are available for my text editor or IDE ?
+### What helpers are available for my text editor or IDE ?

 See [Editors](editors.md).